 Two layers compose a pollen grain: exine, the outer, and intine, the inner.
 The exine is resistant, and tough chemically, whereas the intine is flexible and concerned with growth while germinating.
 There are two kinds of cells inside a pollen grain: a generative cell and a vegetative cell.

 In this process, the generative cell goes through a division to result in two sperm that later participate in fertilisation.
 The vegetative cell, in turn, provides growth that will eventually elongate to form a pollen tube tip carrying the sperm cells toward the ovule.
-These two cell types, in a way, make possible the reproduction of flowering plants.

 When a pollen grain falls on a compatible stigma, it rehydrates itself with water and other nutrients that finally germinate.
 The intine layer swells up and finally leads to the development of the pollen tube with the aid of the vegetative cell through the exine apertures.
 From signals of the vegetative cell, the pollen tube grows toward the ovule down the style.
 After this, it gets divided by the generative cell into two sperm cells.
 The pollen travels down the pollen tube to reach the ovule for fertilisation.

 Microsporogenesis is the process by which pollen grains develop within the anther.
 It initiates with the diploid microsporocytes.
-These undergo meiosis to produce, eventually, four haploid microspores.
+These undergo meiosis to produce four haploid microspores.
 Every microspore undergoes mitosis to form one vegetative cell and one generative cell, hence forming a pollen grain.
 This pollen grain grows to have a hard exine and finally gets released from the anther for pollination.